 - Make a puree of tomato, ginger, garlic, green chilli to fine paste.

 - Add 3 tbsp oil in a pan and heat on medium flame.

 - Add chopped onion, garlic to the pan and saute till translucent.

-- Add tomato paste and saute till it leaves oil from sides.
+- And saute till it's cooked and leaves oil from the sides.

 - Saute till the paste is cooked well.